-Year 2017 Baseline Data

-Performance Measure Metropolitan Planning Area Seven-County Region Year 2050 Targetsa Year 2021 Targetsa

-Travel Time Reliability

-Percent of Person-Miles Traveled on the

-Interstate NHS that are Reliable 83.9 84.5 ≥ 85.5 ≥ 81.9

-Percent of Person-Miles Traveled on the

-Non-Interstate NHS that are Reliable 90.9 90.8 ≥ 95.2 ≥ 91.2

-Freight Reliability

-Freight Reliability Index 1.54 1.49 ≤ 1.64 ≤ 1.72
+Year 2017 B aseline Data Metropolitan Seven-County Year 2050 Year 2021 Performance Measure Planning Area Region T argets ^a T argets ^a Travel Time Reliability Percent of Person-Miles Traveled on the Interstate NHS that are Reliable 83.9 84.5 ≥ 85.5 ≥ 81.9 Percent of Person-Miles Traveled on the Non-Interstate NHS that are Reliable 90.9 90.8 ≥ 95.2 ≥ 91.2 Freight Reliability Freight Reliability Index 1.54 1.49 ≤ 1.64 ≤ 1.72

-^o The year 2050 targets were established based on a five percent improvement to the average of past available reliability data from the MPA, rather than to the base year data as was done with the other performance targets.
+^a The year 2050 targets were established based on a five percent improvement to the average of past available reliability data from the MPA, rather than to the base year data as was done with the other performance targets.
 Since past reliability data was not available for the Region, the established reliability targets were considered the same for both the Metropolitan Planning Area and the Region.

-Source: Inrix, Inc., WisDOT, and SEWRPC; 12/2023
+Source: WisDOT, Inrix, Inc., and SEWRPC; 12/2023

 Figure 10 shows a comparison of the actual and target from the 2017 baseline year through 2050 for the three reliability measures.
 Interstate NHS and freight reliability greatly improved in 2020 due to the reduced use of the Interstate system resulting from the COVID-19 pandemic that year.
 However, both Interstate NHS and freight reliability measures worsened in 2021.
-Non-Interstate NHS reliability, in general, fluctuated between a low of 88.2 percent in 2018 and 91.2 percent in 2020, just below the 2017 level.
+Non-Interstate NHS reliability, in general, fluctuated between a low of 88.2 percent in 2018 and high of 91.2 percent in 2020.
 For purposes of the national performance management framework, Table 17 compares the year 2021 actual and target reliability measures for the MPA and Region.
-As expected, progress was made for all of the Interstate NHS and freight reliability targets, but progress was not made on the Non-Interstate NHS reliability with the actual reliability levels falling just below the baseline levels.
+As expected, progress was made for all the Interstate NHS and freight reliability targets, but progress was not made on the non-Interstate NHS reliability with the actual reliability levels falling just below the baseline levels.
 Maps 4 and 5 compare the NHS and freight reliability, respectively, between the years 2017 and 2021.
 With respect to the Interstate NHS, there was some improvement to reliability in the IH 94 corridor between the Zoo and Marquette Interchanges, likely because of the COVID-19 pandemic having the effect of dampening traffic in that corridor in 2020 and 2021.
 It is likely that the reliability will worsen along this segment of freeway, and other segments, as the pre-pandemic levels of traffic have been restoring since 2021.
-A comparison of the maps also shows the worsening of reliability along IH 41 north of the Zoo Interchange, which likely occurred as a result of the freeway reconstruction project occurring at that location.
+A comparison of the maps also shows the worsening of reliability along IH 41 north of the Zoo Interchange, which likely occurred as a result of the freeway reconstruction project at that location.
 This project was completed in 2023 and will not have an effect on reliability in future years.

 Given that the use of these performance measures is relatively new, and with progress being made or nearly made in achieving the short-term targets, it appears that the long-term NHS and freight reliability targets remain valid.
-As such, Table 18, shows the updated four-year (2025) targets for the Region and MPA NHS and freight reliability targets for the 2022-2025 performance period and the current 2023-2026 regional TIP.
+As such, Table 18 shows the updated four-year (2025) targets for the Region and MPA NHS and freight reliability targets for the 2022-2025 performance period and the current 2023-2026 regional TIP.
 The Commission staff will continue to study the effect certain measures have on system reliability within the Region for consideration when these targets are reviewed and potentially improved as part of the preparation of the next update to VISION 2050.